Pirate radio in Asia: Radyo Kontra Weeaboo

-Prior to commencement of operations, the 89.5 FM spot was last legally operated as DLSU's Green Giant FM upon its launch in 2008 until the station migrated exclusively online.
-Since 2013, the frequency, however, has a presence in southern Metro Manila through Santo Tomas, Batangas-based Apollo Broadcast Investors O&O DWEG 89.5.
-The 107.1 spot had previously been a dormant position since 2010, lastly occupied by Z-107 (DWYZ), a low-power hip-hop formatted station that ceased operations after failing to secure a renewed permit from the NTC.
+Before Radyo Konta Weeaboo began operations, 89.5 FM was legally used by De La Salle University's Green Giant FM from its 2008 launch until it went online-only.
+Since 2013, the frequency has been active in southern Metro Manila via Santo Tomas, Batangas as DWEG under the Apollo Broadcast Investors.
+Meanwhile, 107.1 FM had been dormant since 2010 after Z-107 (DWYZ), a low-power hip-hop station, ceased operations due to failure to renew its NTC permit.